IF WE CHOOSE TO LOOK

 The PhotoBridge Project aims to address the chronic lack of support for locally rooted, on-the-ground actors by transforming their visibility and the way their work is seen and valued.

 It works through a partnership-based model, where award-winning photojournalists work in close collaboration with local organizations to create dignity-centered visual stories.
-Local organizations and communities are actively involved in image selection and caption writing, ensuring trust, accountability, and ethical use.
+Local organizations and communities are actively involved in image selection and caption writing, ensuring trust, accountability, and ethical use of photos.
 Storytelling is treated as long-term infrastructure rather than a one-off fundraising tool, creating lasting visual assets that organizations control and can deploy across fundraising, communications, investment, and public engagement for years to come.

 The news fades…we stay.